naztronaut/Nazberrypi-RGB/README.md

 This has been tested on Raspbery Pi 3 and Raspberry Pi Zero.
 I'll keep updating this when I have time and eventually include a diagram of the connections.
 More info on this can be found on [https://www.easyprogramming.net/playground/raspberry_pi_led_strip_control.php](EasyProgramming.net)
+Feel free to ask questions on Easy Programming.